conroydamien/truffle_angular_one_page/README.md

 4. From the root directroy of the project run `truffle build`.
 5. You should now have a `build` directory under the root directory, `cd` into the `build` directory.
 6. Use `python -m SimpleHTTPServer` and visit `localhost:8000` with a browser.

+## Notes
+The code using the contract is pretty inefficient as it sets the two recipient accounts each time a payment is sent.
+Also - fees to the contract are lost forever.
+There are quite a few opportunities to improve this - I'm learning as I go!